 Connecticut Assault in the Third Degree Lawyer

 If you are facing charges for third-degree assault, contact a Connecticut assault in the third-degree lawyer today.
-A hard-working attorney could help you by building a credible defense.
+A hard-working assault attorney could help you by building a credible defense.

 What is Third Degree Assault in Connecticut?

 Assault in the third degree, or C.G.S. § 53a-61, is a Class A misdemeanor in Connecticut.